 Population Health Sciences have an increasingly important role to play as public health systems struggle to cope with the burden of an increasingly aging population, and the prevalence of diseases such as heart conditions, cancer, diabetes, and the medical conditions associated with obesity.
 The ability to analyze the health of a particular group or sections of society means it is now possible to produce a more targeted range of solutions and treatments than ever before.

 Population health initiatives can save lives because they can identify those most at risk and encourage early intervention.
-And, at the same time, the adoption of value-based care and population health models is encouraging a switch from cure to early-stage prevention to improve individual health outcomes and reduce health care costs.
+And, at the same time, the adoption of value-based care and population health platforms is encouraging a switch from cure to early-stage prevention to improve individual health outcomes and reduce health care costs.

 At the same time, there is a greater awareness amongst the public at large about health, and their personal responsibility for their own welfare and that of their families.
 People now know about DNA testing, and whilst they may not know – or even care – about the science behind Genome Research – there is a greater willingness to use a Precision Health Test home kit to take a sample of blood or saliva to take a Genetic Test and send them off to Genetic Testing Labs.